arjun-1/kafkagosaur/README.md

 # kafkagosaur

 Kafkagosaur is a Kafka client for Deno built using WebAssembly.
 The project binds to the [kafka-go](https://github.com/segmentio/kafka-go) library.

-It is cross compiled into a WebAssembly module, and run natively in Deno
+Being cross-compiled from Go into a WebAssembly module, it should enjoy performance characteristics similar to the native code.

 ## Supported features